 Once you have corrected their workstation to ensure that their eyes are not having to strain, there is special eyewear available.
 This can reduce glare and make it easier for our eyes to cope with long hours in front of the screen.

 Educate staff on the dangers of staring at a screen all day.
-Raise suggestions on how to reduce risks, such looking at a screen before bed in the dark.
+Raise suggestions on how to reduce risks, such as not looking at a screen before bed in the dark.

 By fixing their setup and encouraging staff to take regular breaks, you can reduce the risks of computer vision syndrome.